gluethegiant/gtg-rack/README.md

 - Minor CPU optimizations
 - Small UI enhancements, including a better 70's cream color

+Note: Some VCV patches saved with version 1.0.0 of the modular bus mixers will need to have levels reset.
+The developer thought parameters were being saved by their names.
+He now knows parameters are saved by their order.

 v.
 1.0.0 Initial VCV Rack Library Release (September 6, 2019)

 - Peak indicators on Bus Depot are now sample accurate